What Is the Quickest Thing to Smoke on a Pellet Grill?

 Pairing your quick-smoked dishes with the right beverage can enhance the overall experience.

-• Craft Beers: Smoky flavors pair well with hoppy IPAs, smoky porters, or lighter wheat beers for a refreshing contrast.
+• Craft Beers: Smoky flavours pair well with hoppy IPAs, smoky porters, or lighter wheat beers for a refreshing contrast.

 • Wine: Smoked salmon shines with a crisp white wine like Sauvignon Blanc, while pork chops go well with a medium-bodied red like Pinot Noir.